Exiting the European Union

 Thank you, Mr Speaker.
 Diolch yn fawr iawn.
 What would the Secretary of State say to the National Farmers Union, which says that a no-deal Brexit would be catastrophic for farmers?
 The Farmers Union of Wales says it would have disastrous consequences for farmers.
 What would he say sitting opposite family farmers in places like Brecon and Radnorshire and across Wales who really fear for the livelihoods and their futures?

 May I join you, Mr Speaker, in welcoming the hon.
 Lady and paying tribute to her maiden speech yesterday?
 I thought she spoke with great distinction.
-The specific issues pertaining to the sheep industry were addressed, at much greater length than perhaps the Chair can allow me now, in the Adjournment debate by the Minister of State, Department for Environment, Food and Rural Affairs, my hon.
+The specific issues pertaining to the sheep industry were addressed, at much greater length than perhaps the Mr Speaker can allow me now, in the Adjournment debate by the Minister of State, Department for Environment, Food and Rural Affairs, my hon.
 Friend the Member for Camborne and Redruth (George Eustice), so I would first refer the hon.
 Lady to the comments and the issues the Minister of State—

 I can go into it.
 I watched the Adjournment debate.
 The Minister talked about the misunderstanding by an Opposition Member of the impact of depreciation on experts.
 We can talk about the measures put in place in terms of headage and the support for the industry.
 We can talk about the level of exports.
 We can get into the detail with the hon.
 Lady; it is just that the Chair will, I am sure, want me to be fairly succinct, and the Adjournment debate covered the issue at greater length.